What are the responsibilities and job description for the Program Manager position at CARING HANDS & MORE LLC?

 Case Management Role

-Program Managers communicate the member’s ISP, rights restrictions, and any adjustments to the ISP to other program areas to promote consistent service supports that will promote the independence, dignity and growth of the individuals we serve.
+Program Managers communicate the individual’s ISP, rights restrictions, and any adjustments to the ISP to other program areas to promote consistent service supports that will promote the independence, dignity and growth of the individuals we serve.

 Program Managers conduct individual file audits, at least annually, to assure all information needed is included in the individual’s file and have that file up-to-date and available for evaluation by outside stakeholders.